-An 'Application Audit' against the RFAS performance standards will be undertaken by the approved auditor appointed by Zemo Partnership.
+An 'Application Audit' against the RFAS performance standards will be undertaken by the approved auditor appointed by Zemo.
 The Application Audit will be arranged between the Renewable Fuel Supplier and the auditor within one month of submitting the application.
-The aim of the audit will be to assess the capacity and readiness to comply with the Performance Standard.
+The aim of the audit will be to assess the capacity and readiness to comply with the Performance Standard (see Section 2.2 for guidance on the information that may be required for the audit, where applicable).

-Once the audit is completed an RFAS Application Audit Report will be sent to the RFS and Zemo Partnership.
+Once the audit is completed an RFAS Application Audit Report will be sent to the RFS and Zemo.
 The application audit will entail a review of the RFS records for the last six months.

-Zemo Partnership will approve the application within two weeks of the paperwork being submitted.
+Zemo will approve the application within two weeks of the paperwork being submitted.
 The following will be issued to the RFS once the application is approved:

 - RFS approval document including a unique identifier reference for the company (Appendix A).
 This document shall identify the type and blends of renewable fuels supplied by the supplier. - RFAS agreement letter signed by the RFS.
-This document will present a set of conditions that the supplier is requested to agree to. - Renewable Fuel Declaration template with the unique identifier reference (Appendix B). - GHG and Sustainability Disclosure template for 6-monthly reports (Appendix C).
+This document will present a set of conditions that the supplier is requested to agree to. - Renewable Fuel Declaration template with the unique identifier reference (Appendix B). - GHG and Sustainability Disclosure template for annual reports (Appendix C).